Content Warning

 Content Warning is a 2024 co-op survival-horror video game published by Landfall.
-It was released on 1 April 2024, as a part of Landfall's tradition of releasing a game on April Fools' Day.
+It was released for Windows on 1 April 2024, as a part of Landfall's tradition of releasing a game on April Fools' Day.
+On 1 April 2026, the game received ports to Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox One, and Xbox Series X/S.

-In Content Warning, the player can set a team of up to four players to take a deep dive into a vast underground abandoned ancient world, coined "The Old World".
-The players do this to film scary footage of monsters and return to the surface to upload the recording to a website known as "SpöökTube", to earn a lot of money, viewers, and to progress, meet quota.
+In Content Warning, up to four players use a diving bell to descend into a vast underground abandoned ancient world, dubbed "The Old World", to film the monsters within and return to the surface to upload the recording to a website known as "SpöökTube".
+To progress, they must meet a view count quota on their recorded videos, and can purchase upgrades using the ad revenue from their videos.

 Gameplay

 The gameplay of Content Warning bears similarities to Lethal Company and Phasmophobia, two cooperative survival horror video games played from a first-person perspective.
-The player teams up with up to three other players to venture through the diving bell into the Old World, underground ruins with descending entrances to procedurally-generated rooms alongside lost items, artifacts, and hostile creatures.
-There are different areas, and the Old World is more than hundreds of millions of meters across.
-While players are in the Old World, they have oxygen meters that slowly deplete over five hundred seconds unless they are inside the diving bell, which pauses the timer.
+Up to four players can team up to venture into the Old World, complexes of underground ruins with descending entrances to procedurally-generated rooms containing lost items, artifacts, and hostile creatures.
+The Old World is more than hundreds of millions of meters across.
+While players are in the Old World, they have oxygen meters that slowly deplete over five hundred seconds unless they are inside the diving bell that takes them to and from the Old World, which pauses the timer.

-Players are tasked to bring a camera with them to record the monsters they encounter, then escape with the diving bell to return to Sky Island to upload the recorded video to Spooktube to gain views and ad revenue.
-The number of views and money gained are scaled by how dangerous the captured monsters are, their presence on the screen, and their interaction with players.
-Some uses of gadgets boost the numbers when recorded as well.
-Once uploaded, players can save the video to their computer file in .webm format.
+Players are tasked with recording the monsters they encounter on camera, then escaping to Sky Island to upload the recorded video to Spooktube to gain views and ad revenue.
+The number of views and the money gained are scaled by how dangerous the captured monsters are, their presence on the screen, and their interaction with players.
+Some gadgets can boost the views and ad revenue as well.
+Once uploaded, players can save their videos to their computer in .webm format.

 Players have three days to reach the views quota.
-Players can upload a recording to Spooktube once and only one deep dive is permitted per day before players need to rest in the bedroom and conclude the day.
-Failure to reach the number results in a game over, all equipment and money are lost, and the view quota is reset to the initial number.
+Players can upload a recording to Spooktube once, and only one dive to the Old World is permitted per day before players need to rest in the bedroom and conclude the day.
+Failure to reach the quota results in a game over, all equipment and money are lost, and the view quota is reset to the initial number.
 Additionally, players can accept a sponsor, a side objective that rewards Metacoins once completed.
 Metacoins can be used to purchase customization to the Sky Island like a trampoline and swimming pool, or player's cosmetics like hats.